List of top-division football clubs in UEFA countries: Belarus

 Belarus declared independence from the Soviet Union in 1990.
 Its independence was widely recognised within Europe in 1991, an independent national championship began in 1992, and UEFA membership followed in 1993.
-Through the 2018 season, the most successful team is BATE Borisov, with 15 league championships, including an ongoing streak of 13 titles.
+Through the 2018 season, the most successful team is BATE Borisov, with 15 league championships.
 The 2016 season saw the league expand from 14 teams to 16, accomplished by promoting three clubs from the Belarusian First League and relegating only the last-place team in the 2015 Premier League.
 At the end of the season, the bottom two teams are relegated to the First League and replaced by that league's top two finishers.

-Clubs and locations as of 2021 season:
+Clubs and locations as of 2025 season: